 Choosing a Hydrophilic Versus a Lipophilic Statin – Practice Pearls

-To be honest, in most patients, I don’t have a strong opinion whether to choose a hydrophilic versus a lipophilic statin.
+To be honest, in most patients, I don’t have a strong opinion on whether to choose a hydrophilic versus a lipophilic statin.
 In my experience, atorvastatin is used more frequently than rosuvastatin.
 Most clinicians seem to be more experienced with atorvastatin and likely one of the reasons was cost.
 It became generic years before rosuvastatin did.

 Don’t make it more complicated than it has to be.
 If a patient initially tried atorvastatin and did not tolerate the medication due to adverse effects, it would be a strong consideration to use a hydrophilic statin like rosuvastatin (or pravastatin if the patient doesn’t need a large amount of cholesterol-lowering effect).
 In the event of a very severe adverse effect or life-threatening reaction like rhabdomyolysis, a retrial of a statin is likely not a good idea.